 You need to have a WSIB claim number to be sure that your claim related to McIntyre Powder has been submitted.
 If you do not have a claim number, or are unsure if you have a claim, please call us at 1-800-387-0750 and inform the telephone representative that you have questions about a McIntyre Powder claim.

-4. My McIntyre Powder claim was previously denied.
+4. My claim for Parkinson’s disease associated with McIntyre Powder exposure was previously denied.
 Can I have it reviewed again based on the results of this study?

 5. I am a former miner who was exposed to McIntyre Powder but I haven’t filed a claim yet; can I still file a claim?

 Yes, please call us at 1-800-387-0750 or visit our website to file a new claim.
-New claims can be filed at any time.
+New claims can be filed at any time with the WSIB.

 6. I am the next of kin of a deceased former miner who was exposed to McIntyre Powder.
 Will I be eligible to claim on behalf of the estate or as a dependant?